Harald-U/PWA/README.md

 # Your First Progressive Web App
 ## Deployed into Cloud Foundry on IBM Cloud

 This tutorial is based on [Your First Progressive Web App](https://developers.google.com/web/fundamentals/codelabs/your-first-pwapp/).
-The original tutorial is available as [PDF](media/Your First Progressive Web App.pdf) in the repository.
+The original tutorial is available as PDF (media/Your First Progressive Web App.pdf) in the repository.
 I made some modifications to the code to be able to deploy it as Cloud Foundry app on the IBM Cloud:

 * Added manifest.yml: Required to automatically deploy
 * package.json: removed express-http-to-https, added cfenv